Click Fraud Definition

 What is Click Fraud?

 Click fraud is the deliberate, malicious clicking on pay-per-click (PPC) ads with no intention of becoming a customer—designed to drain ad budgets, manipulate campaign data, or generate fraudulent revenue.
-These fake clicks come from automated bots (49.6% of all internet traffic), competitors sabotaging your campaigns, or organized click farms using real humans to mimic legitimate behavior.
+These fake clicks come from automated bots (more than 53% of all web traffic is now automated, per Imperva's 2026 Bad Bot Report), competitors sabotaging your campaigns, or organized click farms using real humans to mimic legitimate behavior.

 Unlike accidental clicks, click fraud is systematic and evolving.
-Modern fraudsters use AI-powered bots, residential proxy networks, and even Large Language Models (LLMs) to bypass traditional detection—costing businesses $172 billion annually by 2028, up from $100 billion in 2024.
+Modern fraudsters use AI-powered bots, residential proxy networks, and even Large Language Models (LLMs) to bypass traditional detection.
+The measured scale is large: industry analysis reported by MediaPost found 8.51% of paid clicks were invalid—roughly 1 in 12—amounting to an estimated $63 billion in wasted global ad spend in 2025.

 The impact goes beyond wasted money: Click fraud corrupts your campaign data, destroys conversion tracking, inflates CPCs, and causes Google's algorithms to optimize for bots instead of real customers—creating a death spiral that quietly kills profitable campaigns.